lubino/node-npio/README.md

 how long it takes to switch a pin on and off 1 million times:

 * rpi-gpio (using `/sys`): `701.023` seconds
-* rpio (using `/dev/*mem`): `0.684` seconds
+* npio (using `/dev/*mem`): `0.684` seconds

-So rpio can be anywhere up to **1000x faster** than the alternatives.
+So npio can be anywhere up to **1000x faster** than the alternatives.

 ### Hardware support

 While `/sys` provides a simple interface to GPIO, not all hardware features are supported, and it's not always possible to handle certain types of hardware, especially when employing an asynchronous model.
-Using the `/dev/*mem` interface means rpio can support a lot more functionality:
+Using the `/dev/*mem` interface means npio can support a lot more functionality:

-* rpio supports sub-millisecond access, with features to support multiple reads/writes directly with hardware rather than being delayed by the event loop.
+* npio supports sub-millisecond access, with features to support multiple reads/writes directly with hardware rather than being delayed by the event loop.